 Our backbone organizations include United Way for Southeastern Michigan and Brilliant Detroit.

-Supports partners by leading strategy and coordinating capacity for shared literacy evaluation across the coalition.
-Experience in project management, human-centered design, and partnerships as well as her passion for leveraging innovation and collaboration to advance equitable systems.
+Emily supports partners by leading strategy and coordinating capacity for shared literacy evaluation across the coalition.

 Alyce Hartman has a background in public relations and has been an educator for over a decade.
 She is a writer, curriculum developer, and strategist with experience working in social service settings, with non-profits, and community development corporations.
 Her previous role was as the Director of Education at MACC Development.
 Alyce is the Founder and CEO of Nesting Birds Publishing and is joining our team as the Director of Collective Learning and Resources.